reederz/reederz.com/content/pages/about.rst

 **Hire Me**

-If you're looking for a freelance web developer, you can hire me through `my company <http://fadeit.dk/en>`_ or `Toptal <https://www.toptal.com/resume/justas-azna#select-just-spectacular-programmers-now>`_.
+If you're looking for a freelance web developer, you can hire me through `Toptal <https://www.toptal.com/resume/justas-azna#select-just-spectacular-programmers-now>`_.